Applies to: OAuth API

 The code flow process is as follows:

-- Your client application creates an authorization URL that you provide to the seller who approves the permissions you requested.
+- Your client application builds an authorization URL that you provide to the seller who approves the permissions you requested.
 The authorization URL contacts the

 Authorize